-Arbitrators have the same duties as judges and, in that respect, they must handle evidence submitted by the parties in a diligent manner, uphold essential principles of procedural fairness, as well as be and remain impartial and independent of the parties involved in the arbitral proceedings.
+Arbitrators must handle evidence submitted by the parties in a diligent manner, uphold essential principles of procedural fairness, as well as be and remain impartial and independent of the parties involved in the arbitral proceedings.

-According to Article 1228-6 of the NCCP, arbitrators must disclose every circumstance likely to affect their independence and impartiality in the eyes of the parties, including circumstances that may arise after acceptance of their appointment.
+According to Article 1228-6 NCCP, arbitrators must disclose every circumstance likely to affect their independence and impartiality in the eyes of the parties, including circumstances that may arise after acceptance of their appointment.